Ryanf55/CV-RaceNet/README.md

 # CV-RaceNet
-Configure ClearView ground station receivers with a GUI; for drone racing organizers
+Configure ClearView ground station receivers with a GUI; for drone racing organizers.

 This is a work in progress - announcements will be made when it works.
 This python-based code is intended to communicate with a ClearView.
-This software is 3rd part and unsupported by ClearView.
+This software is 3rd party and unsupported by Iftron/ClearViewFPV.

 Hardware required:
 1) A ClearView Racing or ClearView Pro Receiver